jairodriguez/PostCrafter/OPENAPI_SETUP_GUIDE.md

 Once configured, try these prompts:

 1. **Basic Post**: "Write a blog post about WordPress SEO"
-2. **Detailed Post**: "Create a comprehensive guide about AI content creation"
+2. **Detailed Post**: "Create a comprehensive guide about AI content creation with SEO optimization"
-3. **Business Post**: "Write a company announcement about our new features"
+3. **Business Post**: "Write a company announcement about our new AI features"

 ## 🎯 **Expected Behavior**